Bitcoin History and Value: From Zero and Controversial to $64,000 and World Acceptance

 And there is another phenomenon to consider.

-When bitcoin raises in value it “lifts” other cryptocurrencies many times to a much higher rate of growth than bitcoin itself.
-When bitcoin goes up 10%, other crypto coins may go up 20% or 50% or 100% or even 1,000%.
-The cryptocurrency industry is very synergistical and dramatically more profitable than the stock market.
+When Bitcoin rises in value it “lifts” other cryptocurrencies many times to a much higher rate of growth than Bitcoin itself.
+When Bitcoin goes up 10%, other crypto coins may go up 20% or 50% or 100% or even 1,000%.
+The cryptocurrency industry is very synergistic and dramatically more profitable than the stock market.

-Bitcoin launched in 2009 without any fanfare and grew on it own strength and value.
+Bitcoin launched in 2009 without any fanfare and grew on its own strength and value.

-• The first bitcoin transaction.
-It was on 22 May 2010, Laszlo Hanyecz made the first real-world transaction by buying two pizzas in Jacksonville, Florida, for 10,000 BTC, an amount that would surpass $600 million if held in April 2021.
+• The first Bitcoin commercial purchase.
+It was on 22 May 2010, when Laszlo Hanyecz made the first real-world transaction by buying two pizzas in Jacksonville, Florida, for 10,000 BTC, an amount that would surpass $600 million if held in April 2021.
 Expensive pizza!

-• First exchange of bitcoins to fiat.
-There are countless solutions to convert our cryptocurrencies to fiat money and vice versa, but at the beginning of time this was not so simple.
-The first transaction is registered on October 12, 2009 where New Liberty Standard buys a total of 5.050 BTC from Sirius for an amount of $ 5.02 through PayPal.
-This operation established that approximately 1.010 BTC were equivalent to $ 1, which is the first increase in value of the price of Bitcoin and undoubtedly a milestone in the history of bitcoin exchanges, and began an unprecedented transformation.
+• The first exchange of Bitcoins to fiat.
+There are countless solutions to convert our cryptocurrencies to fiat money and vice versa, but at the beginning of time, this was not so simple.
+The first transaction was registered on October 12, 2009, when New Liberty Standard bought a total of 5.050 BTC from Sirius for an amount of $ 5.02 through PayPal.
+This operation established that approximately 1.010 BTC was equivalent to $ 1, which is the first increase in value of the price of Bitcoin and undoubtedly a milestone in the history of Bitcoin exchanges, and began an unprecedented transformation.

 • First large Bitcoin Index Fund.
 In February 2021 Fidelity Digital Assets started the Wise Origin Bitcoin Index Fund with $13 billion.

-• Finserv Inc. (NASDAQ: FISV) announced in June 2021 that 10,000 Financial Institutions and banks can now let customers buy, sell, hold bitcoin through their bank accounts.
+• Finserv Inc. (NASDAQ: FISV) announced in June 2021 that 10,000 Financial Institutions and banks can now let customers buy, sell, and hold Bitcoin through their bank accounts.

-• In the early years Bitcoin code maintenance and development is mainly governed by Gavin Andresen a key figure in the Bitcoin history.
+• In the early years, Bitcoin code maintenance and development was mainly governed by Gavin Andresen a key figure in Bitcoin’s history.
 He is a mild-mannered American computer scientist, 48-year-old picked by the real Satoshi Nakamoto as his successor in late 2010.
-Andresen became “core maintainer”—chief developer—of the open source code that defines the rules of Bitcoin and provides the software needed to make use of it.
+Andresen became the “core maintainer”—chief developer—of the open-source code that defines the rules of Bitcoin and provides the software needed to make use of it.
 Andresen also acted as the chief scientist for the Bitcoin Foundation after it was formed in 2012.

-Congratulations for reading this long article.
-Now you know a lot more about Bitcoin, and its impact on the world.
+Congratulations on reading this long article about Bitcoin’s history.
+Now you know a lot more about Bitcoin and its impact on the world.
 I hope you are excited.

 Riccardo Ferrari